 This guide provides the complete framework: a progressive 4-week plan with specific exercises, volume targets, and recovery protocols.
-Every recommendation is grounded in exercise science from the ACSM (PMID 21694556), the WHO physical activity guidelines (Bull et al. 2020, PMID 33239350), and resistance training research (Westcott 2012, PMID 22777332).
-No filler.
-No motivational platitudes.
-Just the plan.
+Every recommendation is grounded in exercise science, including the ACSM Position Stand (Garber et al. 2011, PMID 21694556), the WHO physical activity guidelines (Bull et al. 2020, PMID 33239350), resistance training research (Westcott 2012, PMID 22777332), the HIIT versus continuous training meta-analysis from Milanovic et al. (2016, PMID 26243014), the volume-dose work from Schoenfeld, Ogborn, Krieger (2017, PMID 27433992), and the lifestyle-activity findings from Stamatakis et al. (2022, PMID 36482104).
+No filler, no motivational platitudes, just the plan.

 Why 30 Days Is the Right Duration for a Fitness Challenge